apandrade/personal-blog/README.md

 ---

 **Note**: This blog is ready for production.
-Simply connect your database using the provided interface and you're good to go!
+Simply implement the DatabaseService interface with your preferred database and you're good to go!

-For questions or issues, check `DOCUMENTATION.md` or the code comments.
+For implementation examples, check `EXAMPLE-prisma-database.service.ts`.